 My child couldn't make an open house.
 Can she still join?

 ~ Yes!
 Of course!
-Your child can join at any time throughout the year.
-Check out the "Join" tab on the menu for next steps and welcome!
-(Or click JOIN right here!)
+Your child can join throughout the year.
+We welcome visitors on the first Thursday of each month.
+Check out the "Join" tab on the menu for next steps and welcome or click JOIN right here!

 My child is very shy.
 Is this the right activity for him?